sinister-virus/quantum_computing_course2025/README.md

 ------------------------------------------------------------

+## Quiz 1 & 2:
-# Quiz 1: Answer key is updated in this Repository in Quiz folder.
+Answer key is updated in this Repository in Quiz folder in this Repository.
-# Quiz 2:
+# Quiz 3:
-The [Quiz 2](https://forms.gle/cGN7iek6hG4ynSaf7) will be open for only REGISTERED participants.
-It is scheduled for **Sunday, 18 May 2025, between 08:00 PM and 09:00 PM IST**.
+The [Quiz 3](https://forms.gle/TnY5353udq24rB9M6) will be open for only REGISTERED participants.
+It is scheduled for **Sunday, 25 May 2025, between 08:00 PM and 09:00 PM IST**.

 Please note that only **registered participants** will be considered for evaluation.
 While attempting the quiz, make sure to use the Gmail ID you used during registration.

 ------------------------------------------------------------